LyingCortex/microwave-filter-synthesis-rust/docs/refactor-roadmap.md

 Goal:
 clarify the meaning of current input types before deeper algorithms land

+Status:
+partially complete; normalization has moved out of `spec`, but the public domain vocabulary still needs a clearer split between filter class, approximation family, and normalized prototype intent

 Tasks:

 1. Separate filter shape from approximation family in the spec model.
 2. Make transmission-zero semantics more explicit than `(value, domain)`.
-3. Decide whether normalized zeros are always low-pass prototype values.
+3. Keep documenting that current `FilterSpec` zeros are normalized low-pass prototype values.
-4. Move zero normalization policy out of `TransmissionZero` methods and into a dedicated helper or domain service.
+4. Keep zero normalization policy in `freq` helpers rather than in `TransmissionZero` methods.

 Suggested target shape: